International Community Services

 International Reference Services

-Mann Library, in cooperation with International Programs CALS, Cornell Center for Transnational Learning, and the Alliance for a Green Revolution in Africa (AGRA), has partnered with African universities to provide Ph.D. and MsC students in plant breeding with specialized reference and resource services.
+Mann Library, in cooperation with International Programs CALS, Cornell Center for Transnational Learning, and the Alliance for a Green Revolution in Africa (AGRA), has previously partnered with African universities to provide Ph.D. and MsC students in plant breeding with specialized reference and resource services.

 For more information, or if you are a student within these programs and you need assistance, please contact Jim Morris-Knower at email@example.com.